 Sue: I knew it!
-Peter Davison here we come!top
+Peter Davison, here we come!

-Sue is disappointed when it turns out that the Doctor wasn’t in any real danger (“So why did he scream?”) but the director, Lovett Bickford, soon takes her mind off it.
+Sue is disappointed when it transpires that the Doctor wasn’t in any real danger (“So why did he scream?”), but the director, Lovett Bickford, soon takes her mind off that.

-The latest ship to arrive on Argolis is carrying Hardin, a human scientist employed by Mena to help her live longer.
+The latest ship to arrive on Argolis is carrying Hardin, a human scientist who has been employed by Mena to help her live longer.

 Sue: This is very Babylon 5.
 The costumes, the hair, the sets, the endless triangles everywhere.
-The more I watch Doctor Who, the more I’m convinced that Babylon 5 was just ripping it off half the time.
+The more I watch Doctor Who, the more convinced I am that Babylon 5 was ripping it off half the time.
 It’s been a real eye-opener for me, this.

 Sue: Beautiful?
 It’s a radioactive dump!

-The war that devastated the planet lasted 20 minutes.
+The war that devastated Argolis only lasted 20 minutes.

-Sue: The pan in Part One lasted longer than that.
+Sue: The pan in Part One was longer than that.

-Sue: Ok, so let me get this straight: this race is dying, and they are all sterile, and how do they deal with this?
-They build some squash courts.
+Sue: Okay, so let me get this straight: this race is dying, and they’re sterile, and they deal with this by building some squash courts?
 What use is that?
-What kind of legacy is a squash court?
+What kind of legacy is a ****ing squash court?

-Not for the first time, we see a scaled claw interfering with the Hive’s workings.
+Not for the first time, we witness a claw interfering with the Hive’s inner workings.

 A man with a goatee beard (Sue manages to restrain herself) finds a human disguise in Brock’s quarters.

-But before he can warn anyone, the man is killed by a clawed beast.
+But before the man can warn anyone, he’s killed by a clawed beast.

 The Doctor is framed for the murder and placed on trial.

-Meanwhile, Romana and Hardin discuss tachyonics.
+Meanwhile, Romana and Hardin are discussing tachyonics.
 At length.

-Sue: You know, I don’t understand a word of this.
+Sue: I don’t understand a word of this.
 I can’t put my finger on it, but this story isn’t working for me.
-Everything is too serious.
+Everything is far too serious.

 Me: This is what happens when you replace your script editor with a scientist.
-Nicol will love it.
+Nicol would probably love it.

-I ask Sue what she makes of the Doctor’s new costume.
+I ask Sue what she thinks of the Doctor’s new costume.

-Sue: It’s alright, I suppose.
+Sue: It’s okay, I suppose.
 I like the colour burgundy.
-It’s a nice change.
+It makes for a nice change.
 I’m not all that keen on the question marks on his lapels, though.
-It’s the sort of thing the Joker might wear (she means the Riddler, bless her).
+It’s the sort of thing the Joker might wear (She means the Riddler, bless her).
 Maybe it’s the Gallifreyan version of a Lacoste or Ben Sherman logo.
-That might explain it.
+That would explain it.

 Hardin and Romana conduct a tachyon experiment.